-Below are resources and Learn guides for Consul 1.8.
+Below are resources and Learn tutorials for Consul 1.8.

 »Watch the release hightlights webinar